chrisbartoloburlo/stmonitor/README.md

 ```
 This protocol takes place between a server and a client that recursively either sends `Heads` or `Tails`.
 The client must abide by the probabilities specified in the type and (in this case) send each choice equally.

-We provide the implementation of a [server](https://github.com/chrisbartoloburlo/stmonitor/blob/pstmonitor/examples/src/main/scala/examples/coin/MonitoredServer.scala) in Scala and a [client](https://github.com/chrisbartoloburlo/stmonitor/blob/pstmonitor/scripts/coin-client.py) in Python that has two different modes for sending the choices.
+We provide the implementation of a [server](https://github.com/chrisbartoloburlo/stmonitor/blob/pstmonitor/examples/src/main/scala/examples/coin/MonitoredServer.scala) in Scala and a [client](https://github.com/chrisbartoloburlo/stmonitor/blob/pstmonitor/scripts/coin-client.py) in Python that has two different modes for sending the choices: controlled or randomly (see step 2).

-#### Mode 1: Controlled

 1. To start the monitored server, execute:
     ```shell